What is YINI and Why?

 Use YINI in real projects with practical tools for parsing, validation, and conversion.

-- 🛠 Validate and convert YINI files to JSON with the YINI CLI tool.
+🛠 Validate and convert YINI files from the command line with

 - 🧩 Use YINI for config files, tools, and CI workflows.